Posted: Fri 6th Oct 2023

 The starting point for any cyber-security strategy is to assess the risks to the business.

-Identifying your business's security strengths, weaknesses and opportunities for improvements will provide a good foundation for your future decision-making on appropriate technology and other measures to implement.
+Identifying your business's security gaps, strengths, weaknesses and opportunities for improvement will provide a good foundation for your future decision-making on appropriate technology and other measures to implement to keep your business secure.

 Assess the following factors:

-Staff (habits, whether they keep to IT policy)
+Staff (for example, habits, whether they keep to IT policy, ability to recognise scam emails)

 IT infrastructure (web servers, network devices, workstations, etc.)